foxbunny/vue-ts-support/README.md

 This is a list of items that are going to be in the final 1.0.0 release.

+- [ ] Allow creating projects in locations other than the current directory
 - [ ] More complete Jest support (e.g., .vue files)
 - [ ] Option to include vue-router and vuex out of the box
 - [ ] Option to scaffold i18n support